• Oak Wide Plank Floors

 As you can see, Hickory wood floors look different depending on your choice of grade and stain/finish, and Hickory is a wood equally at home in a traditional or a modern setting.
 American Hickory wide plank flooring is at once a utilitarian and an attractive wood flooring choice.

-To see more photos of wide plank Hickory floors as well as other species of hardwood floors, visit us online at hullforest.com.
+To see more photos of wide plank Hickory floors as well as other species of hardwood floors, visit hullforest.com.

 • White Oak Wide Plank Floors